syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/adaptive.md

 documentation: ug
 ---

-# Adaptive in ##Platform_Name## Grid component
+# Adaptive in ASP.NET Core Grid component

 The Grid user interface (UI) was redesigned to provide an optimal viewing experience and improve usability on small screens.
 This interface will render the filter, sort, column chooser, column menu(supports only when the `rowRenderingMode` as Horizontal) and edit dialogs adaptively and have an option to render the grid row elements in the vertical direction.

 ## Render adaptive dialogs

-When we enable the [enableAdaptiveUI](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableAdaptiveUI) property, the grid will render the filter, sort, and edit dialogs in full screen for a better user experience.
-This behavior is demonstrated in the below demo.
+The Syncfusion ASP.NET Core Grid offers a valuable feature for rendering adaptive dialogs, specifically designed to enhance the user experience on smaller screens.
+This feature proves especially useful for optimizing the interface on devices with limited screen real estate.
+The functionality is achieved by enabling the [enableAdaptiveUI](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_EnableAdaptiveUI) property, allowing the grid to render filter, sort, and edit dialogs in full-screen mode.

-{% if page.publishingplatform == "aspnet-core" %}
+The following code example demonstrates how to enable and utilize adaptive dialogs in the Syncfusion ASP.NET Core Grid:

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}